microsoft/rushstack-websites/websites/lfx.rushstack.io/docs/pages/concepts/pnpm_lockfile.md

 ## Why do we need a lockfile?

-Suppose hypothetically that we did not have a `pnpm-lock.yaml` stored in Git, and suppose also that `my-app/package.json` has a dependency on `"react": "^18.0.0"`.
+Suppose hypothetically that we did not have a `pnpm-lock.yaml` file stored in Git, and suppose also that `my-app/package.json` has a dependency on `"react": "^18.0.0"`.
 Let's say today is May 1st, and the latest release from the 18 series is `react@18.1.0`.
 Without a lockfile, that is what PNPM would choose to install.
 Latest is greatest, right?
 Well, consider a few hypothetical scenarios:

 1. **Ability to reproduce an error.** Some time passes, and it's now June 15th.
-When you install `my-app`, now the latest version is `react@18.2.0`.
-The app malfunctions because of a change introduced in that version.
-   However when you report the error to a teammate, they don't know what you're talking about. _"Everything runs fine on my computer!"_ The reason is that their `node_modules` folder still has the old `react@18.1.0`.
+When you install `my-app`, the latest version is now `react@18.2.0`.
+Suppose the app malfunctions because of a change introduced in that version.
+But when you ask a teammate for help, they don't know what you're talking about. _"Everything runs fine on my computer!"_ The reason is that their `node_modules` folder still has the old `react@18.1.0`.

 2. **Building old branches.** To investigate, you remember that the project worked successfully a week ago, so you decide to try checking out older versions of the Git branch.
-If you can pinpoint the commit that broke things, then you could compare the diff to see what might have changed.
+By pinpointing the commit that broke things, maybe you can compare the diff to find the change that broke things.
 However because there is no lockfile, those old branches are all now failing as well, because `react@18.2.0` is getting installed instead of `react@18.1.0`.

 3. **Deterministic releases.** But that means...
 The next time we deploy to production, it's going to include `react@18.2.0` and cause a customer incident.
+Uh oh!
 Essentially, we're deploying something different from what we tested.
-How can we pin the version back to `react@18.1.0`?
+How can we pin the version back to `react@18.1.0` for a given branch?

 A naive solution would be to change `"react": "^18.0.0"` to `"react": "18.1.0"` in `my-app/package.json`, however this only affects direct dependencies of your project.
-A typical `node_modules` folder may contain thousands of NPM packages, most of which are indirect dependencies determined by an external `package.json` file.
+A typical `node_modules` folder may contain thousands of NPM packages, most of which are dependencies-of-dependencies, whose version range is determined by an external `package.json` file.

-## What does it store?
+## What does a lockfile store?

-The package lockfile is the ideal solution to this problem.
-It stores the exact version number of every single package in your `node_modules` folder, along with topological information such as peer dependency relationships.
-It is organized into a text file whose diff is designed to avoid Git merge conflicts as much as possible.
-It also carefully avoids storing extra information that might not be portable between operating systems or NPM registry proxies.
+The package lockfile is the ideal solution to the above problem: It records the exact version number of every single package in your `node_modules` folder, along with topological information such as peer dependency relationships.
+This enables the package manager to reproduce the exact same `node_modules` folder structure regardless of whatever the "latest" versions might be on that day.
+The `pnpm-lock.yaml` file is serialized as human-readable text, in a format whose diff minimizes Git merge conflicts as much as possible.
+The file format also carefully avoids storing extra information that might not be portable between operating systems or NPM registry configurations.

-## How is it created
+## How is a lockfile created?

 <div className="markdown-table-nowrap-col-1-and-2">